Green Cleaning FAQ’S

 Q: “What do you know about green cleaning?”

-A: Green cleaning can also be defined as effective cleaning that protects health without harming the environment.
+A: Green cleaning can be defined as effective cleaning that protects health and works to safeguard the environment.
 Green cleaning is about more than just green chemicals.
-A true green cleaning program also has appropriate equipment, tools, disposables, accessories, and perhaps most importantly, training on procedures.
+A true green cleaning program also includes using appropriate equipment, tools, disposables, accessories, and perhaps most importantly, proper training ..

 Q: “What are your references?”